-Quantity surveyors prepare cost estimates and plans, audit projects, manage construction costs and administer construction contracts for all levels and types of construction.
+Quantity surveyors prepare cost estimates and plans, audit projects, manage costs and administer contracts, for all levels and types of construction.

 Quantity surveyors may perform the following tasks:

 - liaise with architects, engineers, builders, contractors, suppliers and project owners

 - study architectural and engineering drawings and specifications

-- prepare a 'Bill of Quantities', which lists the individual components required to construct the project
+- prepare a 'Bill of Quantities', which lists the individual components required to construct a project

-- check on changes of design to assess the effects on cost
+- review any changes to a design plan to assess the effects on cost

 - assess and recommend payment to contractors during construction

 - prepare monthly cash-flow forecasts for clients and tax depreciation schedules

-- undertake feasibility studies to assist with decisions about the worth of a project proceeding
+- perform feasibility studies to assist with decisions about the worth of a project proceeding

-- act as consultants to business and government.
+- serve as a consultant to business and government.

 Quantity surveyors usually work in offices.
 They also visit building sites, clients and other members of construction teams.

 - analytical and logical

 - able to concentrate for long periods

 - able to work independently or as part of a team